 Some Options That Could Save Money

 Positioning the New Shower in a Tub Alcove: if your bathroom’s tub/shower combo is currently in an alcove where the walls surround the tub on three sides, it is easier to pull out the tub and turn the area into a shower.
-It requires very minor modifications because the plumbing is already in place unless you plan to add a second showerhead.
+It requires very minor modifications and the cost to replace a bathtub with a shower will be lower than expected because the plumbing is already in place unless you plan to add a second showerhead.

 Buying a Pre-made shower kit: A pre-made shower stall that just slides into a tub alcove is an option to save money versus tiling the walls and purchasing a separate shower door system.
 Some even include built-in shelves and seats.
 It can save you several hundreds of dollars.
 A custom tile shower can cost anywhere between $1,000 and $3,500 depending on the tile you choose and the plumbing specifics.

 Don’t Build a Shower Where the Window Is